Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Channel Model and Preliminaries

-The symmetric deterministic channel (shown in Fig. \ref{fig:symmdeter}) is characterized by two values: $n = n_{11} = n_{22}$ and $m = n_{12} = n_{21}$, where $n$ and $m$ indicate the number of signal bit levels that we can send through direct links and the cross links, respectively.
-We will also assume that $q=\max(m,n)$.
+where $\oplus$ denotes the XOR operation, and $\mathbf{S}$ is a $q\times q$ shift matrix with ones on the first diagonal below the main diagonal, and zeros everywhere else.
+The symmetric deterministic channel, shown in Fig.~\ref{fig:symmdeter}, is characterized by two values: $n = n_{11} = n_{22}$ and $m = n_{12} = n_{21}$.
+Here $n$ and $m$ indicate the number of signal bit levels that we can send through the direct links and the cross links, respectively.
+When $\frac{m}{n} \leq 1$, the system is in the weak interference regime, and when $\frac{m}{n} > 1$, the system is in the strong interference regime.
+We denote by $\mathbf{O}_{p} = [0,0, \ldots, 0]^T $ such that the cardinality of $\mathbf{O}_{p}$ is $p$.